 Do directors remain in control of the company during the restructure process?

-YES.
-This is one of the major benefits for small businesses.
+Yes.
 Not only do the company's directors retain control, but they may also undertake transactions that are in the ordinary course of the company's business while a plan is developed and proposed.
+In addition, any debts incurred following the company entering a restructure are not included in the plan.

 What is the role of the restructuring practitioner?